 After reviewing the four factor analysis, MANE-VU determined its reasonable measures to begin consultation with the other states.
 These were labeled as the "asks."
 These "asks" were documented in two separate statements that were agreed to as a regional strategy at the June 20, 2007 MANE-VU Board meeting.
 They apply to the states within and outside MANE-VU who were identified as contributing to visibility impairment in any of the MANE-VU Class I areas, including the Brigantine Wilderness Area.
-The statements are presented in Appendix D and are summarized below.
+The statements are presented in Appendices D-1 and D-2 and are summarized below.

-- "Asks" within MANE-VU - o Timely implementation of BART requirements - 90 percent (%) or greater SO2 emission reductions from each of the 167 electric generating unit (EGUs) stacks identified by MANE-VU - Low sulfur fuel oil strategy - Continued evaluation of other measures, including measures to reduce SO2 and NO_x emissions from all coal-burning facilities and promulgation of new source performance standards for wood combustion - "Asks" outside MANE-VU - Timely implementation of BART requirements - 90 percent (%) or greater SO2 emission reductions from each of the 167 electric generating units (EGUs) identified by MANE-VU - \circ 28 percent (%) reduction65 from non-EGU sources - Continued evaluation of other measures, including measures to reduce SO2 and NOx emissions from all coal-burning facilities and promulgation of new source performance standards for wood combustion
+- "Asks" within MANE-VU - o Timely implementation of BART requirements - o 90 percent (%) or greater SO2 emission reductions from each of the 167 electric generating unit (EGUs) stacks identified by MANE-VU - o Low sulfur fuel oil strategy - \circ Continued evaluation of other measures, including measures to reduce SO_2 and NO_x emissions from all coal-burning facilities and promulgation of new source performance standards for wood combustion - "Asks" outside MANE-VU - o Timely implementation of BART requirements

+- o 90 percent (%) or greater SO2 emission reductions from each of the 167 electric generating units (EGUs) identified by MANE-VU - o 28 percent (%) reduction 65 from non-EGU sources - Continued evaluation of other measures, including measures to reduce SO2 and NOx emissions from all coal-burning facilities and promulgation of new source performance standards for wood combustion